 What are the most effective marketing strategies for new digital entrepreneurs?

-For new entrepreneurs, focusing on SEO, content marketing, and social media engagement can be highly effective strategies.
+For many new digital entrepreneurs, SEO, content marketing, and focused social media engagement are strong places to start.

 How can digital entrepreneurs effectively measure success?